Merle Hay Mall: Present-day redevelopment

-The mall is anchored by Kohl's (73,799 sq ft) and Target (126,483 sq ft) with two vacant anchors last occupied by Younkers (165,000 sq ft) and Sears (223,000 sq ft), with over 60 inline tenants including the food court along with a vacant portion of the building which had been a single-screen movie theater with the largest movie screen in Des Moines.
+The mall is anchored by Kohl's (73,799 sq ft), Target (126,483 sq ft), Dinks Pickleball (165,000 sq ft), which was last occupied by Kohl’s which relocated.
+The mall has one vacant anchor space under development to become a hockey facility which was formerly occupied by Younkers (165,000 sq ft) The mall has over 60 inline tenants including a food court along with a vacant portion of the building which had been a single-screen movie theater with the largest movie screen in Des Moines.
 During the Christmas holiday season there are several businesses which occupy space in the mall temporarily too.
 It is managed by Abbell Credit Corporation, the same company that has held a majority ownership interest in the mall since 1959.
 It has undergone several renovations over time to remain a viable shopping center.
 According to Elizabeth Holland, the CEO of Abbell Credit Corporation, the Des Moines area is large enough to support only two shopping malls, and the goal of the Merle Hay Mall redevelopment is to make it "become one of the two surviving shopping malls."